Fukaya category of Grassmannians: rectangles: Closed mirror symmetry for

-We observe for later use that there are rectangular Young diagrams that are not boundary rectangular, and we will call them \textit{interior rectangular}.
-They are characterized by the fact that none of the edges has full length, i.e. length $k$ or $n-k$; below are the interior rectangular diagrams with $k=3$ and $n=7$ ($\emptyset$ is considered boundary rectangular by convention).
+Here $\check{p}_1, \ldots , \check{p}_n$ denote the Pl\"{u}cker coordinates of the $n$ \textit{boundary rectangular} Young diagrams, where the $i$-th of them is called $d_i$ and has horizontal steps given by taking $i$ cyclic shifts of the set $\{1,\ldots ,n-k\}$.
+We abbreviate $\check{p}_{d_i}=\check{p}_i$.
+Observe that there are rectangular Young diagrams that are not boundary rectangular, and we call them \textit{interior rectangular}.
+They are characterized by the fact that none of the edges has full length, i.e. length $k$ or $n-k$;